jmarca/trb_presentation/present.md

 * Move data around by using replication

-## Examples:
+## Uses:

-* Central database replicates all detector databases
+* A TMC can still pull-replicate from  all detector databases
-* Global queries can go to central DB
-* Local queries can go directly to detector DBs
+* A Local or Freeway specific TMC can limit replication to relevant detectors
 * A traveler can replicate only the traffic DBs along common routes

 # All replicating databases will be eventually consistent

+# Master:Master means all are equally good candidates for replication

 # Relax

 # Practical experience

-## what we are doing with CouchDB
+1. Processing, storing raw loop detector data
+2. Imputing missing detector data
+3. A single stash for storing detector metadata

 # Processing Raw Loop Detector Data

-Orange County, California (CalTrans District 12)
+* Orange County, California (CalTrans District 12)
 * about 900 mainline detectors
 * Process in R
     * compute 27 different measures per location
     * for 20 minute running time window
     * (vol, occ per lane + 27 ) per 30s period
     * run models estimating relative risk of accident types
+* ≅280GB of data (three years)
+* ≅590GB of generated views

 # Database design: